oleiade/etcaetera/README.rst

 File adapter
 ~~~~~~~~~~~~

-File adapter will load configuration settings from a file.
+The File adapter will load the configuration settings from a file.
 Supported formats are json, yaml and python module files.
 Every key-value pairs
-stored in the pointed file will be load in the *Config* object it is registered to.
+stored in the pointed file will be loaded in the *Config* object it is registered to.

 Python module files
 ```````````````````

-Python module files should be in the same format as Django settings files.
+The Python module files should be in the same format as the Django settings files.
 Only uppercased variables will be loaded.
-Any python data structures are allowed to be used.
+Any python data structures can be used.

 *Here's an example*